Hama offensive (March–April 2017): Tahrir al-Sham-led offensive south and east of Halfaya

 Rebel rocket artillery bombards government positions during the offensive.

 On 21 March 2017, the rebel offensive code-named the "Battle of Tell Them to Work" was launched when two Tahrir al-Sham suicide bombers detonated two large car bombs against government positions in the town of Suran.
 Rebel forces led by Tahrir al-Sham then proceeded to attack Suran and the nearby villages of Maardis and Ma'an.
 The rebels captured the three villages by 22 March, but this was denied by Hezbollah.
 The pro-opposition activist group the SOHR confirmed the rebel capture of Suran and parts of Maardis.
 The village of Khitab was also captured.
-According an SAA Tiger Force commander, there were about 6,000 HTS and allied militants involved in the offensive.
+According to an SAA Tiger Force commander, there were about 6,000 HTS and allied militants involved in the offensive.
 In response to the rebel offensive, the Syrian Army sent reinforcements to the northern Hama frontline.
 The rebels aimed to capture Jabal Zayn al-Abidin and attack the Hama Military Airport, and reportedly advanced to within 7 kilometers of Hama city.

 On 23 March, rebels captured the villages of Kawkab and Iskandariyah, stormed Maardis, and cut off the road linking Mahardah to Hama.
 The advances that day brought HTS-led forces within 5 kilometers of Hama city.
 Pro-government al-Masdar News claimed that the rebels carried out a massacre of Alawites in the village of al-Majdal, killing up to 30 of them.
 According to an opposition source, Sham FM radio reported that this was denied by Mohaled Hazzouri, the governor of Hama.
 Later that day, the Syrian Army recaptured Kawkab.
 Al-Masdar News also reported that Khattab and one other village were recaptured amid an ongoing counter-offensive.